mori-c/ml-publikation/medium/setup/readme.md

 Next, install medium SDK.
 Then we can post to Medium without pain!
 Let’s see what is going on:

+    // Add GH Token To Use Medium SDK Installer
     // medium_publisher

     var medium = require('medium-sdk')
     module.exports = {
       publish: function(payload) {